Bj3MaS/KnigthsProblem/README.md

 # KnigthsProblem

-An a program that uses the Warnsdorf's rule to solve knight problem faster and more efficient
+A program that uses the Warnsdorf's rule to solve knight problem faster and more efficient

 link to Warnsdorf's rule: https://en.wikipedia.org/wiki/Knight%27s_tour